mvysny/vaadin-on-kotlin/docs/databases.md

 ```

 Of course the `PersonDept` will not be an entity (since it's not represented by a single Table and cannot
-be saved nor deleted), hence it does not implement the `Entity` interface and we won't reuse the `Dao`-induced finders.
+be saved nor deleted), hence it does not implement the `Entity` interface.
+Since `Dao` interface is only
+applicable to entities, we can't reuse the `Dao`-induced finders.

 To load instances of this particular class, we will need to write our own finder methods.
 We will directly
 use the Sql2o capabilities to map any SELECT result into an arbitrary class.
-We just have to make
+In order for the automatic mapping to work,
+we must ensure that:

-sure that the SQL SELECT column names exactly match the Kotlin properties names (and beware that it's string case-sensitive matching):
+* The SQL SELECT column names exactly match the Kotlin properties names (and beware that it's string case-sensitive matching);
+* The SQL types are compatible with Java types of matching fields.

-> Note: replace `\{` by `{`:
+For example: (*Note:* replace `\{` by `{`):

 ```kotlin
 data class PersonDept(var personName: String? = null, var deptName: String? = null) {